phonedotcom/API-SDK-go/docs/CalllogsApi.md

 Show details of an individual Call Log entry

+Show details of an individual Call Log entry.
 See Call Logs for more detail.

 ### Parameters